MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

 In this task, Alex will run the newly created Calculation Profiles for the electricity purchased by Wide World Importers and miles driven by Wide World Importers fleet of electric vehicles.
 This will create a calculation job that will iterate over each activity data row matching the Calculation Profile filter criteria and use the Calculation Models created earlier in this lab to calculate the carbon emissions for each row.
 The results will be placed in the emissions table, which Alex will review once the calculations complete.

-1. Navigate to “**Calculation profiles**” on the left side of the page.
+1. Navigate to **Calculation profiles** on the left side of the page.

     ![Graphical user interface, text, application Description automatically generated with medium confidence](./Images/Lab03/L03_image060.png)

-1. To run the calculation profile for Purchased Electricity: Contractual Instrument Type - 2021:
+1. To run the calculation profile for **Purchased Electricity: Contractual Instrument Type - 2021**:

-    1. Select **Purchased Electricity: Contractual Instrument Based - 2021 - Wide World Importers** in the list
+    1. Select **Purchased Electricity: Contractual Instrument Based - 2021 - Wide World Importers** in the list.
-    1. Select **Run calculation** on the command bar
+    1. Select **Run calculation** on the command bar.

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab03/L03_image071.png)

-1. To run the calculation profile for Electric Vehicle Miles Driven - 2021:
+1. To run the calculation profile for **Electric Vehicle Miles Driven - 2021**:

-    1. Select **Electric Vehicle Miles Driven - 2021** in the list
+    1. Select **Electric Vehicle Miles Driven - 2021** in the list.
-    1. Select **Run calculation** on the command bar
+    1. Select **Run calculation** on the command bar.

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image072.png)

 1. After several minutes (approximately 6 minutes) both calculation jobs should be completed.
-Alex selects the “**Refresh**” button on the command bar to check the status of the calculation jobs.
-The two Calculation profiles should now have a status of “**Succeeded**”.
+Alex selects the **Refresh** button on the command bar to check the status of the calculation jobs.
+The two Calculation profiles should now have a status of **Succeeded**.

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./Images/Lab03/L03_image073.png)

-1. In the bottom left corner, change the Area to **Analytics**
+1. In the bottom left corner, change the Area to **Analytics**.

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./Images/Lab03/L03_image074.png)

-1. Navigate to “**All emissions**” on the left side of the page.
+1. Navigate to **All emissions** on the left side of the page.

     ![Graphical user interface, application Description automatically generated](./Images/Lab03/L03_image075.png)

-1. The All emissions view shows all emissions that have been calculated or directly imported
+1. The All emissions view shows all emissions that have been calculated or directly imported.

     ![A screenshot of a computer Description automatically generated](./Images/Lab03/L03_image076.png)

-1. Filter the view by selecting the down arrow next to the **Organizational Unit** column, and selecting **Filter by**
+1. Filter the view by selecting the down arrow next to the **Organizational Unit** column, and selecting **Filter by**.

     ![Graphical user interface, application, Word Description automatically generated](./Images/Lab03/L03_image077.png)

-1. Select “**Wide World Importers**” from the Filter By dialog
+1. Select **Wide World Importers** from the **Filter By** dialog.

     ![Graphical user interface, application Description automatically generated](./Images/Lab03/L03_image078.png)

-1. Select **Apply** to apply the filter to the column
+1. Select **Apply** to apply the filter to the column.

     ![Graphical user interface, application Description automatically generated](./Images/Lab03/L03_image079.png)